oneops/oneops.github.io/overview/about.md

 ---
 layout: wmt/project
-title: About OneOps <br> Cloud Application Lifecycle Management
+title: About OneOps
 ---

+## Cloud Application Lifecycle Management

 OneOps is a cloud management and application lifecycle management platform that developers use to both develop and launch new products faster, and to more